ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 chain, then update Base to point to the new head of the chain.
 It's simply codifying the pattern described above.

+The use of `Extensible.extend()` here is, of course, only slightly less idiosyncratic than the use of something like `FrameworkDuJour.classFactory()`.
+That said, the Extensible class is actually doing very little — it's just constructing a prototype chain.
+Once that's done, there's nothing else going on here but native JavaScript.

+That's more than can be said of many frameworks, where the class factory may not only perform considerable magic, it may produce an object with proprietary internal data structures and behavior.

 Creating extensible, mixin-ready classes
 ----------------------------------------